ray-project/ray/doc/serialization.md

 arrays, pickle will create completely new arrays in memory.
-In Ray, when we deserialize a list of numpy arrays from the object store, we will create a list of numpy array objects in Python, but each numpy array object is essentially just a pointer to the relevant location in the object store's memory.
+In Ray, when we deserialize a list of numpy arrays from the object store, we will create a list of numpy array objects in Python, but each numpy array object is essentially just a pointer to the relevant location in shared memory.
 There are some advantages to this form of serialization.

 - Deserialization can be very fast.
 - Memory is shared between processes so worker processes can all read the same